 ntl - Netlify From The Terminal

 What is Netlify?
 It is a static site hosting powerhouse with lots of sweetness.
 A CI/CD from access to host directly from your GitHub account.
 Any push or pull request will rebuild your site instantly.
 They believe the future will be JAMstack on the edge with serverless functions to list a few.
-So imagine a CLI to access netlify services.
+So imagine a CLI to access Netlify services.
 I can go to my admin dashboard with just a command.
 I can even host a static or JAMstack website directly from my terminal using the netlify-cli or ntl for short.

 Here are some of the command line I run with netlify-cli.